USA Resident and Fellow Academic Exposition

 The patient's experience should be at the heart of this poster with an emphasis on influencing patient outcomes.
 Posters focusing on patient safety should cover how the project contributed to improvements in patient safety and the delivery of consistently high-quality, safe care either quantitatively or qualitatively.
 Abstracts may also be submitted that relate to the use of outcome data, how to measure and convert data into information.
 The poster should provide evidence that the team’s work has considered existing best practice.
 If the poster focuses on the education and/or advocacy aspect, the poster should include content from an associated patient education campaign or advocacy efforts and evidence of the impact of the project on the target population’s health.

 Clinical vignette posters are case-based (i.e. case reports) scientific posters that most often present a classic example of an unusual process or an unusual presentation of a common condition.
 These posters frequently include Learning Objective(s), Case Information and Implications, and Discussion.
-Clinical Vignette posters will be included during the Expo, but this category will not be part of the poster competition.

 Judges for the poster competition will be selected for expertise in the areas of the three categories to include USA faculty physicians and members of USA Health's quality improvement and patient safety leadership.
 Judging criteria will include appearance, originality, significance and presentation of content; visual impact and organization of the poster; and an interview with the author of the presentation by the judges.